suyashg89/aws-eks-karpenter-boilerplate/README.md

-# Karpenter Autoscaler for Amazon EKS - Boilerplate IaC
+# Karpenter Autoscaler for Amazon EKS - Boilerplate IAC

 Karpenter is an open-source, flexible, high-performance Kubernetes cluster autoscaler built with AWS.
 It helps improve your application availability and cluster efficiency by rapidly launching right-sized compute resources in response to changing application load.
 Karpenter also provides just-in-time compute resources to meet your application’s needs and will soon automatically optimize a cluster’s compute resource footprint to reduce costs and improve performance.
 When Karpenter is installed in your cluster, Karpenter observes the aggregate resource requests of unscheduled pods and makes decisions to launch new nodes and terminate them to reduce scheduling latencies and infrastructure costs.
 Karpenter does this by observing events within the Kubernetes cluster and then sending commands to the underlying cloud provider’s compute service, such as Amazon EC2.

-The IaC in this repository is a boilerplate to orchestrate the deployment of **Karpenter** along with following resources in your AWS account using Ansible playbooks and AWS Cloudformation stacks:-
+The IAC in this repository is a boilerplate to orchestrate the deployment of **Karpenter** along with following resources in your AWS account using Ansible playbooks and AWS Cloudformation stacks:-

 - A VPC spread across two AZs with multiple subnets for APP, DB and WEB tiers.
 - S3 bucket to store infrastructure files.